Frequently Asked Questions about

 Who is the girl in the photos on the model kit box, and can you buy 8-

 Even though I took ALL the photos on the boxes, and “loaned” them to Monogram.
 They never returned them to me, so I have no way of printing high quality photos of them.
 As I explained above, some of the 8x10 black and white photos that I loaned to Monogram turned up on ebay a few years ago, being sold by the owner of a hobby store in the South.
 He even stated in the description that they were some of the photos used by Monogram for producing the model kit!
-Even though I explained to him that they were my property, I still had to pay for them!
+Even though I explained to him that they were my property, and were stolen, I still had to pay for them!
 This episode will be in my book for sure!

 How old were you when you started building The Uncertain-